carabina/mdnotificationview/README.md

 [![Platform](https://img.shields.io/cocoapods/p/MDNotificationView.svg?style=flat)](http://cocoapods.org/pods/MDNotificationView)
 <!-- [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) -->

 MDNotificationView provides a customizable view that slide in from the top or the bottom.
 Use MDNotificationViews for in-app notifications (e. g. in a chat app) or to provide feedback to your app's users (e. g.
 "Settings changes" and an undo button next to it).
 MDNotificationViews behave mostly like [Material Design Snackbars](https://material.io/guidelines/components/snackbars-toasts.html#snackbars-toasts-specs) but are fully customizable.
 This means you can select from a few predefined layouts or implement your own UIView.
 The MDNotificationView propagates livecycle and tap events to its delegate, telling your app when it has been shown, hidden or tapped.
+And of course, it will adjust to the status bar size and to rotation.

 ## Screenshots

 ![ExpandedImageLayoutView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/ExpandedImageLayoutView.png)
+![CompactLayoutView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/CompactLayoutView.png)
+![CompactButtonLayoutView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/CompactButtonLayoutView.png)
+![Custom UIView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/Custom%20UIView.png)

-The `MDNotificationExpandedImageLayoutView` contains an image, a title and a text.
+* The `MDNotificationExpandedImageLayoutView` contains an image, a title and a text.
 Register your view controller as a `MDNotificationViewDelegate` to be notified if the user taps the view.

-![CompactLayoutView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/CompactLayoutView.png)

-The `MDNotificationCompactLayoutView` contains a text of up to two lines.
+* The `MDNotificationCompactLayoutView` contains a text of up to two lines.
 Like all layouts, its background and text properties can be customized.

-![CompactButtonLayoutView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/CompactButtonLayoutView.png)

-The `MDNotificationCompactButtonLayoutView` contains a button and a text.
+* The `MDNotificationCompactButtonLayoutView` contains a button and a text.
 Add a gesture recognizer to the `UIButton` to trigger custom actions.

-![Custom UIView](https://github.com/moritzdietsche/mdnotificationview/blob/master/Documentation/Custom%20UIView.png)

-Pass a custom `UIView` to the `MDNotificationView` for more flexibility.
+* Pass a custom `UIView` to the `MDNotificationView` for more flexibility.
 Register your view controller as a `MDNotificationViewDelegate` to be notified when the view has been shown or hidden.
 E. g. hide the notification view after the download finishes.

 ## Example